 Donating to Bra-Specific Charities in your area

-Bra-specific charities are the best option for donating your old bras to because they efficiently distribute the pieces to women in need.
+Bra-specific charities are the best option for donating your old bras because they efficiently distribute the pieces to women in need.
 Besides that many come hand-in-hand with projects that help women who are victims of sexual violence and trafficking.

 Free The Girls is one of them, in addition to making victims of sexual slavery and trafficking visible, they distribute donated bras to survivors of such traumas and helps them create second-hand clothing businesses in their communities.
 Its programs make it clear that even with a simple donation, you can help free the girls.

-Another option is The Bra Recyclers, who collect bras both to distribute them to women escaping domestic violence, trafficking or battling breast cancer, and to recycle them into carpet padding, for example.
+Another option is The Bra Recyclers, who collect bras both to distribute them to women escaping domestic violence, trafficking or battling breast cancer and to recycle them into carpet padding, for example.

 Finally, I Support The Girls accepts gently-used bras for global distribution to women in need.
-Not only that, they also distribute tampons and maxi pads, essential items for every woman.
+Not only that, but they also distribute tampons and maxi pads, essential items for every woman.
 They take it upon themselves to help women in precarious situations regain their dignity through the use of bras and menstrual care products –and that’s admirable.